abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures/Lecture_4_Memory/Lecture_4.md

 ## Pixel Art

-- Resolution: How many pixels are on the screen.
+- *Resolution*: How many pixels are on the screen.

 - Grid of 0 and 1.